 Negotiations encompass 35 policy areas, known as chapters, covering all current EU legislation.
 Not all chapters are opened at the same time and the speed of negotiations depends on how quickly the candidate country can adopt EU legislation and fulfill the benchmark conditions set out by the EU.
 No negotiations on a chapter can be closed until every EU government is satisfied.
 The negotiation process is only concluded once every chapter has been closed.

 Once negotiations are complete, the candidate country signs an an Accession treaty, setting out when it will formally join the EU.
 This treaty has to be approved by all governments, the European Commission and the European Parliament.
 Each EU member state also has to ratify the treaty.

-For more depth on the various EU institutions, see our explainer here.View all facts
+Find out more – read our explainer on the various EU institutions.View all facts